-- 1.1.
-The Committee are asked to note the contents of this report and to: - (a) Approve the revision of the Council's minimum rating criteria for investment purposes for the reasons and as set out in paragraph 3.3.1 and as detailed in Appendix A of this report. - (b) Endorse the Treasury Annual Review 2015/16 and the continued implementation of the Council's Treasury Strategy 2016/17 by the Assistant Chief Executive (Corporate Resources and Section 151 Officer).
+1.1.
+The Committee are asked to note the contents of this report and to:

+Endorse the Treasury Annual Review 2016/2017 and the continued implementation of the Council's Treasury Strategy 2017/2018 by the Executive Director of Resources (Section 151 Officer).